cannatag/ldap3/docs/manual/source/delete.rst

                dn,
                controls=None):

-* dn: distinguish name of the object to delete
+* dn: distinguished name of the object to delete

 * controls: additional controls to send with the request